-- The Chief Executive (City Director of Bristol City Council)

-- The Police and Crime Commissioner for Avon & Somerset

-- Bristol Clinical Commissioning Group

-- Bristol Health and Wellbeing Board
+- Mayor, Bristol City Council - The Police and Crime Commissioner for Avon & Somerset - Chief Executive BNSSG Clinical Commissioning Group - Bristol Health and Wellbeing Board Chairs

-- Healthwatch Bristol
+Healthwatch Bristol

-- Scrutiny Committee

 The work of the BSAB contributes to the wider goals of improving the wellbeing of all adults.
 Its role is to ensure the effectiveness of the arrangements made by individual agencies and the wider partnership to safeguard and promote the welfare of adults.